Close Menu

 Maryland Emancipation Day at Josiah Henson Museum & Park

-On October 28, 1830, the Henson family reached the Canadian shores embarking on a new life of freedom.
-In remembrance of this day, Josiah Henson Museum & Park will be free on Sunday, November 5, from 12 p.m. to 4 p.m.
+On October 28, 1830, the Henson family reached the Canadian shores, embarking on a new life of freedom.
+In remembrance of this day, Josiah Henson Museum & Park will be free on Saturday, November 1, from 10 a.m. to 4 p.m.

 Woodlawn Manor Cultural Park